-The proposed amendment below clarifies the phrase "projections above roofs such as..." by cross-referencing the standards in Section 41.030.
+- Clarify the phrase "projections above roofs such as..." by cross-referencing the standards in Section 41.030. - Clarify that height is measured from the proposed finished grade. - Update the figures to clarify what they are illustrating and to add individual figure numbers.